pkamenarsky/concur-static/README.md

       counter (x + 1)
 ```

-Quite a respectable feat for a static site generator, one might claim!
+Quite a respectable feat for a static UI generator, one might claim!

-And there's more: even *unbounded* recursion is achievable, if the component has zero arguments.
+And there's more: even *unbounded* recursion is quite possible, if the component has zero arguments.
 "Tying the knot" is achieved explicitly by way of the `loop` combinator:

 ```haskell
 goodAndEvil = loop $ \recur -> do